iss4cf0ng/OpenShell/README.md

 If you encounter bugs or have suggestions, feel free to open an issue.

 If you find this project useful or informative, a ⭐ on the repository would be greatly appreciated!
+Your support would be a great motivation for me to continue improving this tool.

 <p align="center">
 <img src="https://iss4cf0ng.github.io/images/meme/nagisa_neko.png" width=200>